 What's In Orbit?

-See Zarya's launch lists for satellite descriptions, launch records, detailed orbits and histories of orbital manoeuvres.
-Entries appear within a few days of launches happening and orbit details are updated with similar timeliness.
+See Zarya's launch lists for selected years.
+They show satellite descriptions, launch records, detailed orbits and histories of orbital manoeuvres.
 Information is derived from data provided by SpaceTrack and from independent tracking undertaken by amateur satellite observers.

 There are also detailed lists of satellites in specialised orbits.
 In Geosynchronous orbit satellites are mainly communications satellites and Earth observation vehicles watching a whole hemisphere at a time.
 Sun-synchronous orbits follow a track across the Earth's surface at the same time each day.
 They are principally imaging satellites taking advantage of the constant lighting conditions from day to day.